 If you play a sport that involves running and frequent changes in direction, like soccer or basketball, you’re more likely to experience a sprain or strain.
 Fortunately, it’s possible to lower your risk of a sports injury by warming up, cooling down, and staying hydrated.

-To diagnose ankle injuries, Dr. Thon or Dr. Schwappach conducts a comprehensive physical exam and asks about your symptoms.
-During the exam, they gently press on your ankle to pinpoint areas of warmth or swelling and test its range of motion.
+To diagnose ankle injuries, Dr. Schwappach conducts a comprehensive physical exam and asks about your symptoms.
+During the exam, he gently presses on your ankle to pinpoint areas of warmth or swelling and test its range of motion.

 If visual observation doesn’t provide enough insight to make a diagnosis, your provider might also order X-rays, an MRI, or an ultrasound.
 These diagnostic imaging procedures provide detailed photos of the hard and soft tissues in your ankle joint.

 Treatment of ankle injuries depends on the underlying cause and its effects on your daily life.
-When possible, Dr. Thon and Dr. Schwappach recommend conservative, minimally invasive treatments like ice, rest, and elevation, over-the-counter pain medication, regenerative medicine injections, and physical therapy.
+When possible, Dr. Schwappach recommends conservative, minimally invasive treatments like ice, rest, and elevation, over-the-counter pain medication, regenerative medicine injections, and physical therapy.

 If your symptoms persist or worsen, surgical intervention may be necessary.
-The providers specialize in minimally invasive arthroscopic techniques that provide long-lasting outcomes while lowering the risk of complications.
+The provider specializes in minimally invasive arthroscopic techniques that provide long-lasting outcomes while lowering the risk of complications.